 5. Identify new growth strategies.

-For companies looking to develop and sell new products and services, having a clear, viable growth strategy is critical.
+Having a clear, viable growth strategy is critical for companies looking to develop and sell new products and services.
 As an innovation consultant, you could work alongside organizations to provide valuable direction for the demand and development of new offerings and ways to grow their businesses.

 6. Support and develop the client’s team.